 Director, Professional Development Programs

-Rebekah’s enthusiasm and determination will help trainees build upon their passion for science to expand that into exciting professional opportunities ahead.
+Rebekah (she/her) encourages trainees’ to lean into their own enthusiasm and determination to help them build upon their passion for science to expand that into exciting professional opportunities ahead.
 This evolution is a collaborative effort in which Rebekah assists trainees in connecting their interests and skills with a world of possibilities to choose from.
 She is available to help guide the trainee through the decision-making process, set professional goals to build skills and experience, and to help trainees to find and use relevant resources, take advantage of training events, and get the most out of networking opportunities to support their development as scientists and professionals.

 Preparing for a career can seem daunting, but with Rebekah’s thoughtfulness and passion to help others, she seeks to inspire each individual to walk confidently down the path of their own choosing, which may even include roads one may not have known were there.
 She helps each trainee make the most out of traditional academic experiences in addition to exploring new experiences that may be outside “the norm,” merging the trainees’ talents to extend into a world of opportunity to connect with an extensive network of career possibilities.